MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/energy/storage.md

  - HPC Cache is also very useful in the hybrid scenario, when there is a requirement to sync data between on premises and the cloud, with a ready-heavy or high-read I/O pattern for energy workloads.
  - Standard or Premium Blob is a cost effective being the lowest cost cloud offering. provides exabyte scale, high throughput, low latency access where necessary, familiar file system and multi-protocol access (REST, HDFS, NFS).
 You can make use of the NFS v3.0 at the blob service endpoint for high throughput and read heavy workloads.
 You can optimize costs by moving to cooler tiers with the ability to perform lifecycle management with last update/ last access time, intelligent tiering with customizable policies.

- - The Oil and Gas Energy workloads may also require large data size and volumes transfer mechanism from On-Prem to Cloud and vice versa that can be achieved by
+ - The Oil and Gas Energy workloads may also require large data size and volumes transfer mechanism from on-premises to Cloud and vice versa that can be achieved by
      - Offline - device based migration (DataBox)
      - Online - over the network (ExpressRoute) based migration.